 instructions on the web site (regrettably I do not know how easy it is

 to install in this case).
-Axiom has been tested here on Mac OS and
+Axiom has been tested here on Mac OS, DICE

-of how to install Axiom on windows using Docker kildly supplied by
+description of how to install Axiom on windows using Docker kindly

 Informatics DICE account

 Please note that you will need an

 account on the Informatics DICE system.
 If you are a student from

 another school you will have been allocated an account so long

 as you have registered for the course (which is required for attendance).

 If you need help you can get it from the